Battle of the Malta Convoy: Background

 In May 1798, during the French Revolutionary Wars, a French expeditionary force sailed from Toulon under General Napoleon Bonaparte.
-Crossing the Mediterranean, the force captured Malta in early June and continued southeastwards, making landfall in Egypt on 1 July.
+Crossing the Mediterranean, the force captured Malta in early June and continued southeastwards, making landfall in Ottoman Egypt on 1 July.
 Landing near Alexandria, Bonaparte captured the city and advanced inland, completing the first stage of a projected campaign in Asia.
-The French fleet, under the command of Vice-Admiral François-Paul Brueys D'Aigalliers was directed to anchor in Aboukir Bay, 20 mi northeast of Alexandria and support the army ashore.
-On 1 August 1798, the anchored fleet was surprised and attacked by a British fleet under Rear-Admiral Sir Horatio Nelson.
-In the ensuing Battle of the Nile, eleven of the thirteen French ships of the line, and two of the four frigates were captured or destroyed.
+The French fleet, under the command of Vice-admiral François-Paul Brueys D'Aigalliers, was directed to anchor in Aboukir Bay, 20 mi northeast of Alexandria and support the army ashore.
+On 1 August 1798, the anchored fleet was surprised and attacked by a British fleet under Rear-Admiral of the Blue Sir Horatio Nelson.
+In the ensuing Battle of the Nile, 11 of the 13 French ships of the line and two of the four frigates were captured or destroyed.
 Brueys was killed, and the survivors of the French fleet struggled out of the bay on 2 August, splitting up near Crete.
 Généreux sailed north to Corfu, encountering and capturing the British fourth rate ship HMS Leander en route.
 The other ships, Guillaume Tell and two frigates under Counter-admirals Pierre-Charles Villeneuve and Denis Decrès, sailed westwards to Malta, arriving just as the island came under siege.

 On Malta, the dissolution of the Roman Catholic Church under French rule had been extremely unpopular among the native Maltese population.
 During an auction of church property on 2 September 1798, an armed uprising had begun that had forced the French garrison, commanded by General Claude-Henri Belgrand de Vaubois, to retreat into the capital Valletta by the end of the month.
 The garrison, which numbered approximately 3,000 men, had limited food stocks, and efforts to bring supplies in by sea were restricted by a squadron of British and Portuguese ships stationed off the harbour.
 The blockade was under the command of Nelson, now Lord Nelson, based in Palermo on Sicily, and directly managed by Captain Alexander Ball on the ship of the line HMS Alexander.
-During 1799 a number of factors, including inadequate food production on Malta, lack of resources and troops caused by commitments elsewhere in the Mediterranean and the appearance of a French fleet under Admiral Etienne Eustache Bruix in the Western Mediterranean all contributed to lapses in the blockade.
+During 1799 a number of factors, including inadequate food production on Malta, lack of resources and troops caused by commitments elsewhere in the Mediterranean and the appearance of a French fleet under Vice-admiral Etienne Eustache Bruix in the Western Mediterranean all contributed to lapses in the blockade.
 However, despite the trickle of supplies that reached the garrison, Vaubois' troops were beginning to suffer the effects of starvation and disease.
 Late in the year Ball went ashore assist the Maltese troops conducting the siege and was replaced in command of Alexander by his first lieutenant, William Harrington.